dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.

-The three parameters per letter:
+The letter are made with 6 different vertexs and linked together with lines.
+I wanted to make the letter look somewhat "sketchy" so I added a loop to animate the letters.
+The box is a guideline for me to position of the vertex, I have not decided if I want to have that in my final.

+The parameters are the X and Y positions of the vertexs.

+  * `point1x` : X position of the 1st point
+  * `point1y` : Y position of the 1st point
+  * `point2x` : X position of the 2nd point
+  * `point2y` : Y position of the 2nd point
+  * `point3x` : X position of the 3rd point
+  * `point3y` : Y position of the 3rd point
+  * `point4x` : X position of the 4th point
+  * `point4y` : Y position of the 4th point
+  * `point5x` : X position of the 5th point
-  * `size` : radius of the second circle
+  * `point5y` : Y position of the 5th point
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `point6x` : X position of the 6th point
-  * `offsety` : y offset of the second circle relative to the first one
+  * `point6y` : Y position of the 6th point